-1. Authorized Investments.
-All investments of the City shall be made in accordance with Oregon Revised Statutes: ORS 294.035 (Investment of surplus funds of political subdivisions; approved investments), ORS 294.040 (Restriction on investments under ORS 294.035), ORS 294.135 (Investment maturity dates), ORS 294.145 (Prohibited conduct for Investment Officer including not committing to invest funds or sell securities more than 14 business days prior to the anticipated date of settlement), ORS 294.805 to 294.895 (Local Government Investment Pool).
-Any revisions or extensions of these sections of the ORS shall be assumed to be part of this Investment Policy immediately upon being enacted.

-2. Suitable Investments.
+- 1. Authorized Investments.
+All investments of the City shall be made in accordance with Oregon Revised Statutes: ORS 294.035 (Investment of surplus funds of political subdivisions; approved investments), ORS 294.040 (Restriction on investments under ORS 294.035), ORS 294.052 (Definitions; investment by municipality of proceeds of bonds), ORS 294.135 (Investment maturity dates), ORS 294.145 (Prohibited conduct for custodial officer), ORS 294.805 to 294.895 (Local Government Investment Pool).
+Any revisions or extensions of these sections of the ORS shall be assumed to be part of this Investment Policy immediately upon being enacted. - 2.
+Suitable Investments.
+The City will diversify investments across maturities, security types and institutions to avoid incurring unreasonable risks.
+The City has further defined the eligible types of securities and transactions as follows:

-Specific Types

-- a.
-U.S. Treasury Obligations ORS 294.035 (1) - b.
-Government Sponsored Enterprises (GSEs) ORS 294.035 (1)\ Federal Instrumentality Securities which include, but is not limited to the Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), Federal Home Loan Banks (FHLB) and the Federal Farm Credit Bureau (FFCB).
-Federal Land Bank (FLB), Tennessee Valley Authority (TVA) - c.
-Senior unsecured debt obligations guaranteed by the Federal Deposit Insurance Corporation under the Temporary Liquidity Guarantee Program (TLGP) - d.
-Commercial Paper ORS 294.035 (9) (b) that is rated A1/P1 and has long term bonds which have a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's. - e.
-Bankers Acceptances (Oregon Issued) (1) ORS 294.035 (8) (a) - f.
-Corporate Indebtedness\ ORS 294.035 (9) (c) that has a minimum long term debt rating of AA- by Standard and Poor's and a Aa3 rating by Moody's.
+a.
+U.S. Treasury Obligations (ORS 294.035 (3)(a))

+b.
+Government Sponsored Enterprises (GSEs) (ORS 294.035 (3)(a)) - Federal Instrumentality Securities which include, but are not limited to the Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), Federal Home Loan Banks (FHLB) and the Federal Farm Credit Bureau (FFCB).
+Federal Land Bank (FLB), Tennessee Valley Authority (TVA).

+c.
+Senior unsecured debt obligations guaranteed by the Federal Deposit Insurance Corporation under the Temporary Liquidity Guarantee Program (TLGP).

+d.
+Commercial Paper (ORS 294.035 (3)(i)) that is rated A1/P1 and has long term bonds which have a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's.

+e.
+Bankers Acceptances (ORS 294.035 (3)(h))

+f.
+Corporate Indebtedness (ORS 294.035 (3)(i)) that has a minimum long term debt rating of AA- by Standard and Poor's and a Aa3 rating by Moody's.

-- g.
-Local Government Investment Pool ORS 294.810 (1) - h.
-Certificate of Deposits/ Bank Deposits and savings accounts, shall be held in qualified Oregon Depositories in accordance with ORS Chapter 295.
-Collateralization shall be met through Oregon Depository standards. - i.
+g.
+Local Government Investment Pool (ORS 294.810 (1))

+h.
+Certificate of Deposits/ Bank Deposits and savings accounts held in qualified Oregon Depositories in accordance with ORS Chapter 295.
+Collateralization met through Oregon Depository standards.

+- i.
 Obligations of the States of Oregon, California, Idaho, and Washington with a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's.
-ORS 294.035 (2) ORS 294.035 (3) - \As determined on any date that the security is held within the portfolio.
-If the credit rating of a security is subsequently downgraded below the minimum rating level for a new investment of that security, the Finance Director shall evaluate the downgrade on a case-by-case basis in order to determine if the security should be held or sold.
-The Finance Director will apply the general objectives of safety, liquidity, yield and legality to make the decision. - 3.
+(ORS 294.035 (3)(c)) - As determined on any date that the security is held within the portfolio.
+If the credit rating of a security is subsequently downgraded below the minimum rating level for a new investment of that security, the Investment Officer shall evaluate the downgrade on a case-by-case basis in order to determine if the security should be held or sold.
+The Investment Officer will apply the general objectives of safety, liquidity, yield and legality to make the decision. - 3.
 Collateralization.
 Time deposit open accounts, Certificates of Deposit and savings accounts shall be collateralized through the state collateral pool for any excess over the amount insured by an agency of the United States government in accordance with ORS 295.018, as revised on 7/1/08.
 All depositories must be on the State of Oregon's qualified list.
-Additional collateral requirements may be required if the Finance Officer deems increased collateral is beneficial to the protection of the monies under the City's management. - 4.
+Additional collateral requirements may be required if the Investment Officer deems increased collateral is beneficial to the protection of the monies under the City's management. - 4.
 Restricted Securities.
 The purchase of derivatives and use of reverse repurchase agreements are specifically prohibited by this policy.